HerrMotz/bachelor-thesis/publication/main.typ

 == Proposal
 This work aims to lay the _fundamentals_ for a program, which allows to build queries to an RDF triplestore using visual representation.
 The idea is, that since the contents of the RDF triplestore can be visualised as a graph, so could the query @Vargas2019_RDF_Explorer @Simons_Blog_Entry_Graphic_query.
 Instead of writing a query in the database's query language SPARQL, the user employs a visual query builder, which in turn generates the equivalent query.
 A query engine sweeps the RDF triplestore and returns the results to the user.
 The grand advantage is, that the user is guided by the user interface in writing queries and does not need to know about technical details of the query language.

-Creating a Visual Query Graph supports the pre-formalization step that occurs before writing a SPARQL query by guiding the user to think in terms of a triple structure.
+Creating a Visual Query Graph supports the pre-formalisation step that occurs before writing a SPARQL query by guiding the user to think in terms of a triple structure.
 Rather than focusing on syntactical details, the user can form a mental image of the database structure and translate it into a Visual Query Graph.
 From this graph, a SPARQL query adhering to all technical specifications is automatically generated.

 #figure(caption: [Methodology pipeline: How to get from a question in natural language to the result  in an RDF database.],
   image("methodology_pipeline.svg", width: 100%)
 )

-This work aims to closely integrate with the triplestore software suite called Wikibase#footnote[https://wikiba.se], which is commonly used#footnote[e.g. Wikidata and FactGrid].
-Wikibase offers many very useful constructs, which, by their nature, require some technicalities to be represented using the triplestore syntax, i.e. further specifications of a property.
+This work aims to closely integrate with the triplestore software suite called Wikibase#footnote[https://wikiba.se], which is widely adopted#footnote[e.g. Wikidata and FactGrid].
+Wikibase offers many very useful constructs, which, by their nature, require some technicalities to be represented using the triplestore syntax, e.g. further specifications of a property, which in Wikibase are called qualifiers.
 This work will show, that such constructs can be represented as mundane structures in and subsequently be queried using a Visual Query Graph.
+For this, the work has to introduce the conventions of data modelling in Wikibase and also how they are mapped to the RDF syntax.

 #figure(
   caption: [The visual query graph which generates the above posted query],